saghul/pycares/docs/channel.rst

             - ``addresses``: list[str] - List of IP addresses

-    .. py:method:: getnameinfo(address, flags, callback)
+    .. py:method:: getnameinfo(address, flags, *, callback)

         :param tuple address: address tuple to get info about.

         :param int flags: Query flags, see the NI flags section.

-        :param callable callback: Callback to be called with the result of the query.
+        :param callable callback: Callback to be called with the result of the query (keyword-only).

         Provides protocol-independent name resolution from an address to a host name and from a port number to the service name.